 Provided for activities and programs that meet community needs, make the community stronger and more connected, and complement Council’s activities in the community.
 Grants in this stream are usually up to $5,000 however, applicants are encouraged to apply for an amount appropriate to their activity.

-Further details are available in the Grants Program Guidelines
+Further details are available in the Annual Grants Guidelines

-Further details including the assessment criteria are available in the Innovation Grant Guidelines
+Further details including the assessment criteria are available in the Innovation Grants Guidelines

 For further information regarding the Kingston Charitable Fund, please contact 9581 4518 or email email@example.com.